-Both the UDHR and the ICCPR protect freedom of expression, 432 which includes the "freedom to . . . impart information and ideas of all kinds, regardless of frontiers, . . . either orally, in writing or in print, in the form of art, or through any other media.
-"433 The UN Human Rights Committee has explained that freedom of expression protects the right to publicly "giv[e] expression to [an individual's] sexual identity and seek . . . understanding for it."434 The expression of one's gender and identity as lesbian, gay, bisexual, or transgender through attire is thus protected under freedom of expression.
-435 a.
-Lack of Safety in Public Spaces
+the form of art, or through any other media."439 The U.N.
+Human Rights Committee has explained that freedom of expression protects the right to publicly "giv[e] expression to [an individual's] sexual identity and seek . . . understanding for it."440 The expression of one's gender and identity as lesbian, gay, bisexual, or transgender through attire is thus protected under freedom of expression.441